 "I have been so fortunate as to be distinguished by the patronage of the Right Honourable Lady Catherine de Bourgh, widow of Sir Lewis de Bourgh, whose bounty and beneficence has preferred me to the valuable rectory of this parish..."

 When Mr. Collins says in chapter 15 that he has 'rights as rector' it means he is the head clergy for the parish.
-He has rights to the parish land and al the tithes: 10% of the crops grown in the parish.
+He has rights to the parish land and all the tithes: 10% of the crops grown in the parish.
 Around this time, clergymen were paid tithes in cash as well, but many still paid in produce.

-In return for a rectory, a job for life, all the tithes, and generally leading the parish in the right direction, the rector also had to lead worship services, publish banns, and conduct weddings, churchings, christenings, and funerals.
+In return for a rectory, a job for life, all the tithes, and leading the parish in the right direction, the rector also had to lead worship services, publish banns, and conduct weddings, churchings, christenings, and funerals.
 Plus, they got surplice fees for doing conducting those extra activities.
 Not a bad gig if you can get a good one.

 In Sense and Sensibility, Edward Ferrars is offered a "rectory, but a small one."
-Without money from his mother, he wouldn't have been able to afford to marry Elinor, unlike Mr. Collins, whose excellent income is as rector is one of the things that encourages him to marry.
+Without money from his mother, he wouldn't have been able to afford to marry Elinor, unlike Mr. Collins, whose excellent income is as rector is one thing that encourages him to marry.
 Still, as the rector, Edward would have gotten the greater and lesser tithes for Colonel Brandon's parish and a place to live.

 But not all of Austen's clergymen are rectors.
 Some are vicars.
 It means to literally stand in place for.
 A vicar got the lesser tithes of the parish—usually only 1/4 of that 10% income.
 The rector got the greater tithes, the other 3/4.
 Getting a vicarage as a living was still a position for life, but it was a non-resident rector who got most of the income.

-So, a vicar isn't a bad job either, but you're not making the same kind of money a rector of a parish is.
+So, a vicar isn't a bad job either, but you're not making the same money a rector of a parish is.
 Depending on the value of that parish, you might not be making much at all.

 In 1813, the median income for a curate was only £55 a year, although in 1816, Henry Austen was earning £200 for being the curate at Chawton.
-You really need a hundred a year to be able to afford even a maid.
+You really need a hundred a year to afford even a maid.
 These curates often needed multiple churches or tutored to supplement their income and many lived in poverty.

 Curates were hired perpetually or temporarily.
 You either held the position for life with that low salary until you got something better, or you were hired temporary and were paid a stipend and could be let go at any time.
 When Henry Tilney goes to Bath to talk muslin, he hired a curate to take over his duties for him.